gynyc/C2HBASE/README.md

 implement native client for hbase  with c++,based on hbase 2.2 above version (current hbase master is 2.2 version later) There are some diffrent between this project and apache/hbase native client.

-First is library rely , apache/hbase native client rely on GFLAGS ,FOLLY_LIBRARIES,and so on.
+First is libraries rely :

+	apache/hbase native client rely on GFLAGS,glog ,Wangle(C++ networking library) which depends fizz, folly(FOLLY_LIBRARIES),and so on.
+These librarys are completed by google and facebook.

+	c2hbase only just use Poco and C++ standard library, I think that is ok,good enough.

+	google protobuf protoc  is  hbase must rely.  need not talk about it.

 C2HBASE support Python visit hbase server.

 This project  rely  these moudles list as follows:

-1 hbase protobuf files,in the personal Envinment,
+1. hbase protobuf files,in the personal Envinment,

    protoc --version